-I appreciated the layout of the map and how it resembles many of the well-known sites like Zillow, Redfin, and Realtor.com.
-It’s always helpful to have some built-in familiarity with how things should work.
-I also liked how easy it was to zero in on a specific market area and then filter down the various listing types in that target area.
+I appreciated the map's layout and how it resembles many well-known sites like Zillow, Redfin, and Realtor.com.
+Having some built-in familiarity with how things should work is always helpful.
+I also liked how easy it was to zero in on a specific market area and filter down the various listing types in that target area.

-To an experienced real estate investor who understands the dynamics of working with each deal type, this will offer a MAJOR shortcut in finding a lot of otherwise-overlooked investment opportunities… and given the cost of a monthly subscription, I really do think it’s an incredible value for the money.
+To an experienced real estate investor who understands the dynamics of working with each deal type, this will offer a MAJOR shortcut in finding many otherwise-overlooked investment opportunities… and given the cost of a monthly subscription, I do think it's an incredible value for the money.

-If someone is seriously on the lookout for these types of investment opportunities, I honestly can’t think of many reasons why they wouldn’t pay for this kind of service.
-At less than $30/mo (through our affiliate link), it really is a steal.
+If someone is seriously looking for these investment opportunities, I honestly can't think of many reasons why they wouldn't pay for this kind of service.
+It is a steal at less than $30/mo (through our affiliate link).

 What I Didn't Like

-As helpful as the site is – there were a few minor gripes I had about it.
+As helpful as the site is, I had a few minor gripes.

-1. Mapping Functionality: In general, the mapping functionality was a little “wonky”.
-When I was trying to select certain listings (and ONLY those certain types of listings) the map would continue displaying listing types I didn’t want to see, which made me feel like I wasn’t fully in control of the process and I couldn’t always trust what I was seeing on the map.
+1. Mapping Functionality: The mapping functionality was generally a little “wonky”.
+When I was trying to select certain listings (and ONLY those certain types of listings), the map would continue displaying listing types I didn't want to see, which made me feel like I wasn't fully in control of the process and I couldn't always trust what I was seeing on the map.
 After persisting for a while, it eventually started to work, but not without some consistent effort.

-2. Listing Labels: I also had a lot of confusion over the way some listings were labeled.
-For example, the fact that the “Sheriff Sale” listings were labeled as “Preforeclosure” caused me a lot of confusion… until they explained to me that Sheriff Sale listings ARE Preforeclosure listings, they’re just at a different point in the foreclosure timeline.
-However, to the average person who doesn’t understand these nuances, there could be some confusion about the overlapping of various listing types.
+2. Listing Labels: I also had a lot of confusion over how some listings were labeled.
+For example, the fact that the “Sheriff Sale” listings were labeled as “Preforeclosure” caused me a lot of confusion… until they explained to me that Sheriff Sale listings ARE Preforeclosure listings; they're just at a different point in the foreclosure timeline.
+However, to the average person who doesn't understand these nuances, there could be some confusion about overlapping various listing types.

-In their defense, it is kind of a complex issue, because the different labels do overlap.
-My only thought was to maybe specify in the listing label that it’s a “Preforeclosure (Short Sale)” or a “Preforeclosure (Sheriff Sale)”.
+In their defense, it is a complex issue because the different labels overlap.
+My only thought was to maybe specify in the listing label that it's a “Preforeclosure (Short Sale)” or a “Preforeclosure (Sheriff Sale).”

-In the process of using this site, I found that the data is updated on a daily basis, but that doesn’t mean every listing is updated every day.
+Using this site, I found that the data is updated daily, but that doesn't mean every listing is updated daily.

-On every listing, it will indicate the number of “Days on Site”.
+Every listing will indicate the number of “Days on Site.”

 Typically, the lower this number is, the more accurate and reliable the listing information will be.

-Again, this isn’t something I can fault Foreclosure.com for – it’s just the nature of running a site where the information is pulled in from TONS of different sources, and not all of those sources are good at communicating important changes to the status of each listing.
+Again, this isn't something I can fault Foreclosure.com for – it's just the nature of running a site where the information is pulled in from TONS of different sources.
+Not all of those sources are good at communicating important changes to the status of each listing.